SamiaZahan/selise-assesmnet-samia/README.md

-Welcome to my site.
+Welcome to the site.
-Let get introduced with what's happening here...
+Lets get introduced with what's happening here...

-   * It a simple site designed by REACT
+   * It is a simple site designed by REACT
    * Basically an Artist selection demo page for a grand concert
    * We can hire artist among the list by the Button (Invite Artist)
    * It will add Artist to cart.